ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export-import/_includes/tools_restore.md

 {% endnote %}

+`--rps VAL`: Limits the number of queries used to upload batches to the database per second, the default value is 30.
 `--bandwidth VAL`: Limit the workload per second, defaults to 0 (not set). `VAL` specifies the data amount with a unit, for example, 2MiB.
-`--rps VAL`: Limits the number of queries used to upload batches to the database per second, the default value is 30.
+If this value is set, the `--rps` limit (see above) is not applied.
 `--in-flight VAL`: Limits the number of queries that can be run in parallel, the default value is 10.
+To achieve maximum parallelism, set the parameter value to the number of cores allocated for the restore process.
 `--upload-batch-rows VAL`: Limits the number of records in the uploaded batch, the default value is 0 (unlimited). `VAL` determines the number of records and is set as a number with an optional unit, for example, 1K.
-`--upload-batch-bytes VAL`: Limits the batch of uploaded data, the default value is 512KB. `VAL` specifies the data amount with a unit, for example, 1MiB.
+`--upload-batch-bytes VAL`: Limits the batch size of uploaded data, the default value is 512KB. `VAL` specifies the data amount with a unit, for example, 1MiB.
+It is not recommended to set the value higher than 15 MiB.
 `--upload-batch-rus VAL`: Applies only to Serverless databases to limit Request Units (RU) that can be consumed to upload one batch, defaults to 30 RU.
 The batch size is selected to match the specified value. `VAL` determines the number of RU and is set as a number with an optional unit, for example, 100 or 1K.

 ## Examples {#examples}